SkyeWrenbrook/password-manager-cpp/README.md

 # Password Manager

-A simple command-line password manager written in C++.
+> Educational CLI project demonstrating basic credential management in C++.

 ## How it works
 The program stores credentials using a 'vector' of objects containing a site, username, and password.